 Laughter, joy and smiles….
 Having kids can be amazing.
 Meltdowns, backtalk, hyperactivity?

 Um, not so amazing.
 In her new book, Life Will Get Better: Simple Solutions for Parents of Children with Attention, Anxiety, Mood and Behavior Challenges, Dr. Nicole Beurkens discusses a few techniques that can help transform negative behavior into more positive ones.
+It can definitely feel overwhelming sometimes to deal with all of the challenges our kids pose on a daily basis, but with these simple strategies you can start making the best choices for you and your kids!

 - Cut Back on Electronics